dalek-cryptography/curve25519-dalek/README.md

 `curve25519-dalek` will automatically choose the word size for the `fiat` and `serial` backends, based on the build target.

-For example, building for a 64-bit machine, the default `u64` target backend is automatically chosen when the `serial` backend is selected, and `fiat_u64` is chosen when the `fiat backend is selected.
+For example, building for a 64-bit machine, the default 64 bit word size is automatically chosen when either the `serial` or `fiat` backend is selected.

 In some targets it might be required to override the word size for better performance.